yellowberryHN/redive/docs/guide.md

 ### Group Policy Changes

-Next we will disable OneDrive and Windows Defender, as both of these are high memory background processes that just suck up processing power for no real reason since this machine isn't a typical PC setup.
+Next we will disable OneDrive and Windows Defender, as both of these are high memory background processes that will just suck up processing power for no real reason, since this machine isn't a typical PC setup.
 To disable these components, do the following:

 * Press the Win key, type `group`, and open the entry that says `Edit group policy`.